 This walk is closed in winter (June to October long weekends).

 - What to

 - Drinking water, hat, sunscreen, snacks, topographic map, gps, compass

 - There is limited mobile reception in this area of the park.

-- Weather in this area can be extreme and unpredictable so please ensure you're well-prepared for your visit, and read our safety tips before you set out.
+- Weather in this area can be extreme and unpredictable.
+Read our safety tips before you set out.